toastedsteaksandwich/toastedsteaksandwich.github.io/tabs/research.md

 ---
-title: Extras
+title: Research

-# The Extras page
+# The Research page
 # v2.0
 # https://github.com/cotes2020/jekyll-theme-chirpy
 # © 2017-2019 Cotes Chung
 # MIT License
 ---

-This page is for any content relevant to this blog, but does not have it's own blog post.
+This page documents some of the research work I've done, as well as some of the training content I've provided.
+Further information around most disclosed bugs detailed here can be found in it's summary.

 ---